To content

 • Accepting and rejecting friend requests

-We used the feedback from each session to improve the web prototype for the next session, to which the users were invited back.
+We used feedback from each session to improve the web prototype for the next one, to which the users were invited back.

-The users gave great constructive feedback!
-They were respectful, but didn’t hold back either.
+Users gave great constructive feedback!
+They were respectful, but didn’t hold back.
 If we had made a mistake, we got to hear it loud and clear.

-It was humbling to learn how the slightest adjustments to HTML markup and UX Copy could solve or break the accessibility of a certain piece of the design.
-We had to be thorough and avoid basic mistakes to not waste session time.
+It was humbling to learn how even the slightest adjustments to HTML markup and UX Copy could solve or break the accessibility of a certain part of the design.
+We had to be thorough and avoid basic mistakes to not waste time.

 In total, we held four group testing sessions.
 I also made two home visits to one participant for additional testing.
-Two other participants also did more testing on their own and answered detailed questions over email.
+Two other participants did more testing on their own by answering detailed questions over email.

-Once the team and I were satisfied with the prototype, we reused much of its code for the final website.
+Once the team and I were satisfied with the prototype, we started building the final website reusing must of the code from the prototype.

-With real Facebook content in place, we set up one more usability testing session with the same participants before releasing “Fejjan För Alla”.
-It went very well!
+With real Facebook content in place, we set up one more usability testing session with these participants before releasing “Fejjan För Alla”.
+The session went very well!

 Struggling with the Facebook API